Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Preliminaries

 \begin{remark} The above argument even gives yielding a better constant term as $j$ grows.
 Explicitly, one has

 where we have used $\log(x-\log2)-\log x = - \sum_n \frac{(\log 2)^n}{nx^n} > -\sum_n \frac{(\log2)^n}{x^n} = -\frac{\log2}{x-\log2}$, with $x=\log|j|$. \end{remark}

 \begin{remark} Minimising the function over the interval $(0,e^{-\pi\sqrt{3}}]$, we obtain that for every elliptic curve $\faktor{E}{\Q}$ we have $\Fheight(E)>-0.74885$.
 This fits well with the computation by Deligne of the absolute minimum of the height \cite[pag.
 29]{deligne85}.
-With our normalisation, Deligne has shown that the minimum of $\Fheight(E)$ is approximately $-0.74875$, attained for the elliptic curve with $j=0$, for which $|q|=e^{-\pi\sqrt{3}}$. \end{remark} \begin{remark} For $j \in \Z$, Theorem \ref{heights-ineq} implies that as $|q| \to 0$. \end{remark}
+With our normalisation, Deligne has shown that the minimum of $\Fheight(E)$ is approximately $-0.74875$, attained for the elliptic curve with $j=0$, for which $|q|=e^{-\pi\sqrt{3}}$.
+Moreover, this is the minimum height for elliptic curves over any number field. \end{remark} \begin{remark} For $j \in \Z$, Theorem \ref{heights-ineq} implies that as $|q| \to 0$. \end{remark}